Howardma31/alexa-song-match-quiz/README.md

 ## Design Choice
 * The instructions are not automatically provided in the beginning since many people know the rules already and might be annoyed.
-* Alexa will respond differently to the same utterances depending on whether in game or not.
+* Alexa will respond differently to the same utterances depending on whether in quiz or not.
-* EndGameIntent was ultimately not implemented since CancelIntent & StopIntent have similar functions.
-* AMAZON.NavigateHomeIntent not implemented because getting the answer wrong yields the similar result.

 ## Supported Artists
 * Ariana Grande